As you age your sex life may wane, or not, but one thing’s for sure, being older doesn’t necessarily mean your sex life has to go stale.

 With the benefit of their wisdom, you too can enjoy a healthy sex life in your senior years.
 Here are a few tips from those who’ve been at it and keep at it.

 Sexual response time may be longer, and your body may not exactly be following what your brain desires.
 This is when a bit of help is required.
-Certain creams and lubricants can ease the process, as can a renewed focus on foreplay and changes to existing sexual behaviour.
+Certain creams and lubricants can help, as can a renewed focus on foreplay and changes to existing sexual behaviour.

 Rekindling the fire